Trusted Platform Module: Endorsement keys

 TPM endorsement keys (EKs) are asymmetric key pairs unique to each TPM.
 They use the RSA and ECC algorithms.
 The TPM manufacturer usually provisions endorsement key certificates in TPM non-volatile memory.
 The certificates assert that the TPM is authentic.
 Starting with TPM 2.0, the certificates are in X.509 DER format.
+After the TPM was manufactured, the EKs cannot be changed.
+For fTPM, the EKs are stored on CPU / chipset when it was manufactured.

 These manufacturers typically provide their certificate authority root (and sometimes intermediate) certificates on their web sites.